 The disease begins in the lower canopy and moves upward, but in some cases it progresses quickly, causing dieback through a large portion of the tree, Figure 5.
 Besides needle death and drop, there are virtually no other external symptoms to indicate where the original infection took place.
 Occasionally you may find resin building on the outside of a canker, Figure 6.
 Cutting into the thin bark will show the brown discolored tissue where the canker is developing, Figure 7.
 Cankers are often located in between two areas of healthy tissue.
 This can lead to older needle loss similar to needlecast diseases, but leaving terminal buds alive.
 However, once the pathogen spreads and girdles the branch, the rest of the branch will begin to die out to the tip.

 Under humid conditions the fungus produces spore bearing structures (pycnidia) in the cankered tissue, erupting from through the thin bark.
 These structures are black and, in wet weather may produce yellow to tan colored tendrils of spores (cirrhi) which are visible with a hand lens, Figure 8.
 When dry, they retain their tendril-like shape, but when moist, they loosen up and are easily spread by rain.

-The pathogen appears to infect younger tissue readily, which is where we see it most commonly, but will also infected wounded older tissue as well, leading to cankers on larger limbs.
+The pathogen appears to infect younger tissue readily, which is where we see it most commonly, but will also infect wounded older tissue as well, leading to cankers on larger limbs.
 Pruning out infected branches will reduce the potential inoculum for future seasons.
 We are not sure why this disease is becoming a more prevalent issue in the landscape, but trees being exposed to more environmental extremes may be a contributing factor.
-This emerging problem it is just one more reason to keep your trees happy if they want them to remain aesthetically pleasing in the landscape.
+This emerging problem is just one more reason to keep your trees happy if they want them to remain aesthetically pleasing in the landscape.